Python-Test-Engineer/eval-framework/README.md

 To run all tests, `uv run pytest -vs  --tb=no`.
 We use `--tb=no` as this supresses tracback which can be quite long in purposely designed error tests.

 There are 3 purposely failed tests for demo purposes.

+In 100 and 110 the tests will not be picked up by PyTest by default as the tests do not start with test_.

+They need an OPENAI_API_KEY set in the environment so that the test can run.

+Please see https://pytest-cookbook.com/ on how the PyTest Full Stack Framework works.

+It is not needed for Evaluating AI Agents as these are code files outside of PyTest.